Back to Blog

 A currency conversion fee is an explicit, visible charge applied when your money is converted from one currency to another.
 It is usually expressed as a percentage of the transfer amount and, when it exists, appears as a separate line item in your provider's fee schedule.

 A fixed fee is a flat charge applied to every transfer regardless of the amount.
-It is predictable and easy to understand.
-A percentage-based fee scales with the transfer amount, meaning the more you send, the more the fee costs in absolute terms.
+A percentage-based fee scales with the transfer amount.

 Some countries add taxes to outbound remittances at the regulatory level.
-India, for example, imposes a Tax Collected at Source (TCS) on international remittances above a threshold under the Liberalised Remittance Scheme.
+India imposes a Tax Collected at Source (TCS) on international remittances above a threshold under the Liberalised Remittance Scheme.
 Australia and several other countries apply GST to financial service fees.

 These are not provider fees but government-mandated charges.
 They can meaningfully increase the cost of transfers from or to certain corridors.
 Check the tax treatment in both the sending and receiving country before initiating a large transfer.